Case: Blind SA v Minister of Trade, Industry and Competition (CCT320/21)

 In his ruling, Mbongwe J confirmed that the Copyright Act, as it stands, ought to be declared unconstitutional to the extent that it fails to make provision for exceptions that enable access to copyrights works by persons with visual and print disabilities.
 Mbongwe J highlighted key arguments raised by MMA, including that “states are enjoined to take all appropriate measures to ensure that persons with disabilities can exercise the right to freedom of expression and access to information and ideas on an equal basis with others and through all forms of communication.”

-Blind SA have approached the Constitutional Court to have the order confirmed.
-MMA and ICJ have applied to be admitted as amicus curiae in the confirmation proceedings.
+Blind SA have approached the Constitutional Court to have the order confirmed and the matter is set-down for hearing on Tuesday, 12 May 2022.
+MMA was admitted as amicus curiae in the confirmation proceedings on 16 March 2022.